 Rippling is one of the potential complications of breast augmentation surgery.
-Rippling is a side effect in which folds in breast implants can be look or feel like ripples beneath the skin.
+This side effect is called rippling because folds in breast implants become visible or can be felt to the touch.
+Therefore, looking or feeling like ripples beneath the skin.

-When breast implant surgery is performed, a saline or silicone shape is inserted beneath the skin, and usually also beneath muscle tissue.
+During breast implant surgery Dr. Shah inserts a saline or silicone shape beneath the skin, and usually also beneath muscle tissue.
 Common factors in the development of ripples include:

 Insufficient Coverage from Soft Tissue